List of KPI (Key Performance Indicators) Used in Hotel Front office

 Online Calculator for Room Achievement Factor

-The rooms labour cost percentage is calculated by dividing room payroll and related expenses by total room revenue, as follows:
+The room labour cost percentage is calculated by dividing room payroll and related expenses by total room revenue, as follows:

-Rooms labour cost = % Rooms Payroll & Related expenses x 100 / Room Revenue
+Rooms labor cost = % Rooms Payroll & Related expenses x 100 / Room Revenue